Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 - whether the implemented reprojection and sampling math matches Astropy
 - whether the implemented `HPC` sampling map matches Astropy
-- whether the `formal-TAN` path in `Orthographic` mode and `HPC` sample the same source pixels at the same displayed on-disk screen radius
+- whether the `formal-TAN` path in `Orthographic` mode and `HPC` sample the same source pixels over the same rendered comparison frame.

 ## Astropy-based validation scope